How to compare tablet PCs: A Crowdstorm buyer’s guide

 Before you read on, here are a few more guides you may be interested in:

-The operating system – or 'OS'
+The operating system (OS): Android, iPad or Windows?

 The operating system is what runs under the hood of your tablet PC, putting the data into a simple visual form (called a UI, or ‘user interface’) we can all understand.
 It also governs what applications you can download, as each OS has a series of apps available through its own store.